static-frame/static-frame/doc/source/new.rst

 API change: ``IndexBase.union``, ``IndexBase.intersection`` no longer automatically unpack ``values`` from ``ContainerOperand`` subclasses.

-API change: Container operands used with binary equality operators will raise if sizes are not equivalent
+API change: Container operands used with binary equality operators will raise if sizes are not equivalent.

 API change: ``Frame.from_xlsx``, as well as ``StoreConfig`` now set ``trim_nadir`` to False by default.